-If you have witnessed or been the victim of crime, you should report it to the police immediately.
-Whilst there is no legal obligation to contact the police, the information you provide could be extremely important in helping bring criminals to justice, protecting others from becoming victims or preventing further crimes occurring.
-The criminal justice system can only work effectively with your help.
+If you have seen, or been, the victim of crime, you should report it to the police immediately.
+The information you provide could help bring criminals to justice.
+This could protect others from becoming victims.
+It could prevent further crimes.
+The criminal justice system can only work with your help.

 Contacting the police